CHARTER OF THE AUDIT COMMITTEE

 IV.
 COMMITTEE RESPONSIBILITIES

-The following duties and responsibilities of the Committee are set forth as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent consistent with the overall purpose of the Committee and the requirements of applicable laws and the Applicable Listing Rules.
+The following duties and responsibilities of the Committee are set forth as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent consistent with the overall purpose of the Committee and the requirements of applicable laws.

 Oversee the Independent Audit